GuilhermeGuitte/behat-laravel/README.md

 [![ProjectStatus](http://stillmaintained.com/GuilhermeGuitte/behat-laravel.png)](http://stillmaintained.com/GuilhermeGuitte/behat-laravel)

-Behat-Laravel is a solution test your application using the BDD methodology.
+Behat-Laravel is a solution to test your application using the BDD methodology.

 ## Features:

 *Current:*

-* Create the folder structure to for receiving the Acceptance tests.
+* Create the folder structure to receive the Acceptance tests.
 * Run the acceptance test.
 * Ingration with [Zizaco/TestCases-Laravel](https://github.com/Zizaco/testcases-laravel), that provide the useful methods test your application.